Sylius/Sylius/docs/components/Registry/basic_usage.rst

    $registry = new ServiceRegistry('Sylius\Component\Payment\Calculator\FeeCalculatorInterface');

-Once you've done that you can manage any object with the corresponding interface. |br|
+Once you've done that you can manage any object with the corresponding interface.

 So for starters, lets add some services:

 .. code-block:: php